Skip to main content

 NZ Taxes & FIF Rules

 You'll also need to consider your US investments when doing your New Zealand taxes.
-Keep in mind that if the total value of all your overseas investments (not just the ones with Kernel) goes over NZ$50,000, special NZ tax rules called the Foreign Investment Fund (FIF) rules might apply.
+Keep in mind that if the total cost of all your overseas investments (not just the ones with Kernel) goes over NZ$50,000, special NZ tax rules called the Foreign Investment Fund (FIF) rules may apply.

 Making Tax Time Easier: What Documents We Provide

-These documents should give you and your tax advisor everything needed for your NZ tax return.
+These documents should give you (and your tax advisor) everything needed for your New Zealand tax return.

 Did this answer your question?